-This rustic Whole Wheat Cinnamon Apple Cake is made with hearty whole-grain flour and gets double the apple flavor with fresh apples and apple butter!
+This healthy cinnamon apple cake recipe is made with hearty whole-grain flour and gets double the apple flavor with fresh apples and apple butter!
+It's an incredibly moist and spice-filled apple cake that I look forward to making every fall.

 - Light cream cheese - while the original recipe calls for full-fat cream cheese, I've always made this cake with the 1/3 less fat version and love the results.

 - Raw sugar - I love the depth of flavor that raw or turbinado sugar lends to fall baked goods, so that's what I'm using in this recipe.
-The amount of sugar called for in the original recipe is reduced by half, primarily because we've added some apple butter.
 Also, I love the crunch that the raw sugar gives to the cinnamon sugar topping for the cake!

 - And other baking essentials, like baking powder, salt, vanilla, and eggs.
 You know, the basics!